 - You package your training application so that the AI Platform Training training service can install it on each training instance.
 By packaging the application, you make it into a standard Python distribution package.
 When deploying custom code for prediction (beta), you also package the code for handling predictions.

 - You stage your training application package in a Cloud Storage bucket that your project has access to.
 This enables the training service to access the package and copy it to all of the training instances.
 You also stage a saved model trained elsewhere in a Cloud Storage bucket that your project has access to.
 This enables the online prediction service to access the model and deploy it.
 If you deploy custom code for prediction (beta), you additionally stage the custom code package in Cloud Storage so the online prediction service can access it during deployment.

 - In the context of machine learning models, this documentation uses export to mean the process of serializing your computational model and settings to file.
 You use your saved model and objects for exporting.

 - You deploy a model version when you create a version resource.
 You specify an exported model (a saved model directory) and a model resource to assign the version to, and AI Platform Training hosts the version so that you can send predictions to it.
 If you deploy custom code for prediction (beta), you also provide a custom code package during deployment.

 - Follow the getting-started guide.

-- Work through the quickstart for scikit-learn and XGBoost on AI Platform.
+- Work through the getting started guide for scikit-learn and XGBoost on AI Platform Training.

 - Explore the recommended resources to discover machine learning principles and techniques.